advanced-computer-lab-2023/Code-of-Duty2-Pharmacy/README.md

 - A CI/CD pipeline needs to be implemented.
 - Testing needs to be implemented for the backend using Jest.
 - Authorization middleware needs to be added to the API endpoints.
+- Backend routes need to be reorganized.
-- Backend services layer is not fully implemented.
+- Backend service layer is not fully implemented.
-- Database querying needs to be optimized and security considerations must be made.
+- Database querying needs to be optimized and security considerations must be made with regards to the data being returned.

 ## Code Style